 Heading to the South of Gozo, you’ll stop at the Sanap Cliffs on the outskirts of the village of Munxar.
 These breathtaking cliffs are hard to reach by traditional transport methods and are a great example of the natural wonders that the island of Gozo has to offer.

 A short drive away is Xlendi, a beautiful little seaside town with a small bay that’s flanked by tall cliffs.
 It’s one of the most picturesque and most recognisable spots around Gozo.
-You’ll be stopping here to wander around and take in the scenes.
+You’ll be stopping here to wander around Xlendi beach and take in the scenes.

-On your way uphill from Xlendi, you’ll be visiting a real hidden gem: A centuries-old public washhouses built by the Knights of Malta.
+On your way uphill from Xlendi, you’ll be visiting a real hidden gem: A centuries-old public washhouse built by the Knights of Malta.
 You can find these well-preserved washhouses along the main road in the tiny village of Fontana (‘spring’ in Italian).

 Also referred to as l-Għajn tal-Ħasselin (‘washer’s spring’), two natural springs were sheltered by the Knights with arched stone structures in the 16th century.
 A basic irrigation system was hewn in stone and still functions today.
 In fact, you’ll often see the locals wash their laundry here.